-A little over seven years ago I took a helicopter ride from Newport.
-There was no set destination and my friend Dennis and I flew towards Westport and back taking photographs as things emerged.
+A little over seven years ago, I took a helicopter ride from Newport.
+There was no set destination, and my friend Dennis and I flew towards Westport and back, taking photographs as things emerged.
 You can see them in a dedicated portfolio on this site.
 That ride was a joint gift from my final capstone class students who totally surprised me and from my sister Binnaz, and brother in law and friend Ergun as a birthday gift.

-As we flew over the land following small rivers, the salt marshes provided the artistry of collaboration between nature and humans.
-The carefully cut channels on the marshes were done many decades ago by the Army Corps of Engineers to speed up the water drainage after high tide to minimize mosquito’s breeding grounds.
+As we flew over the land following small rivers, the salt marshes exhibited the artistry of collaboration between nature and humans.
+The carefully cut channels on the marshes were done many decades ago by the Army Corps of Engineers to speed up the water drainage after high tide to minimize mosquito breeding grounds.
 Aside from those channels cut by the engineers, nature herself created others using its forces as if to please the viewers.
 The points where these little rivers joined the ocean formed interesting swirling patterns of water and sand.

 In the following collections, you will see the photographs I took with two cameras.
 One was a regular DSLR, a Canon 5D Mark IV, and the other was a Canon M5 converted to take infrared photographs.
-The last two collections are the infrared photographs with their false colors.
-I decided to keep the false color versions instead of converting them to monochrome because the general blue presence fit the scenery quite well.
+The last two collections are infrared photographs with their false colors.
+I decided to keep the false-color versions instead of converting them to monochrome because the general blue presence fit the scenery quite well.
 And, the yellowish foliage, although technically incorrect, suits the season as if I photographed fall foliage.

 Preparations and Pointers

 If you are planning a similar experience, here are the things I planned for and one thing I totally overlooked!
 The following are not in any particular order.